duneanalytics/spellbook/sources/_base_sources/evm/kaia_docs_block.md

 {% docs kaia_creation_traces_doc %}

-The `kaiam.creation_traces` table contains data about contract creation events on the kaia blockchain.
+The `kaia.creation_traces` table contains data about contract creation events on the kaia blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash